 3.Clean the Interior

 Depending on what type of interior your car has, the inside job may vary.
-It starts with cleaning out all the junk (trash, old receipts, gum wrappers, etc.), and ends with cleaning products and final touches.
+It starts with cleaning out all the junk (trash, old receipts, sticky gum, etc.), and ends with cleaning products and final touches.

 You don’t want the inside of your car to look like your temporary home when your aim is to increase its value.
 Instead, it should only contain the essentials for driving.